fingerprintjs/fingerprintjs-pro-android/README.md

 ### 1. Add repository

-Add these lines to your `build.gradle`.
+If your version of Gradle is earlier than 7, add these lines to your `build.gradle`.

 ```gradle